goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 qed
 ~~~

-After applying induction and calling `auto`, we can inspect the remaining goals at line 5, to see that the only one goal remains, namely the case of $M$ being an application:
+After applying induction and calling `auto`, we can inspect the remaining goals at line 5, to see that the only goal that remains is the case of $M$ being an application:

 ~~~{.idris}
 goal (1 subgoal):